In this day and age, internet access, WiFi and connectivity are critical to business.

 - Usage & Circuit Examples

-- Understanding WiFi Signal Issues
+- Understanding WiFi Signal Issues - with diagrams

 - WiFi Signal Repeaters - why we never recommend them

-- Hard Wired Access Points
+- Hard Wired Access Points - the best option

-- Concrete & Steel Block WiFi
+- Concrete & Steel Block WiFi - working around it

 - Backup Internet Connection

 Book a discovery call for options & an estimate.

 Check Internet Speeds Before You Sign A Lease